 Read also: Powdery mildew (Uncinula necator)

-Grey mold (Botrytis cinerea Pers.)
+Grey mould (Botrytis cinerea Pers.)

 Read also: Gray mold of grape (Botrytis cinerea Pers.)